robertsze/HomeAssistant-MyHOME/README.md

-# MyHOME
+# MyHOME-robertsze
-MyHOME integration for Home-Assistant
+Highly personlized, non uniformly usable repository, MyHOME integration for Home-Assistant

 ## Installation
 The integration is able to install the gateway via the Home-Assistant graphical user interface, configuring the different devices needs to be done in YAML files however.